justinhambleton/sessionm-demo-utils/README.md

 This script can run indepdently and without generating transactions so long as the `--sendTxns` argument is not included when the script is invoked (see usage example above).

+### txn_randomizer.py
+The purpose of this script is to send transactions against a randomized collection of existing users.
+The intent is to simulate realistic transaction activity against a random sample size of existing customer profiles.
+This script accepts the same `--context` argument as generate_customers.py.
+The script reads from the designated MongoDB and returns the entire collection.
+The full collection is then reduced to a sample size between 10% and 40%, which are then sent to send_transactions.py

-### send_first_transactions.py
+### send_transactions.py

-This script is only invoked by `generate_customer.py` when the `--sendTxns` argument is included.
-This script handles sending first transactions to a randomized percentage of the newly generated customers.
+This is a utility script used by `generate_customer.py` and `txn_randomizer.py`

+When the `--sendTxns` argument is used with the `generate_customer.py` script, first transactions will be sent to a randomized percentage of the newly generated customers.
 By default, the script only sends transactions to a randomized selection of 40% of the new customer profiles.
 It is not a realistic scenario for 100% of new customers to perform a first transaction.
 This setting can 100% if intended to be used for testing purposes and not to simulate real-world transaction behavior.

+Similarly, `txn_randomizer.py` invokes send_transactions.py once the randomized sample size is selected.
+When logging is enabled, this script will only write the response status to the log file since the SessionM POS API does not return anything in the response other than a "200" code if the response is successful.
+Because of this, the log file also include the request JSON body to aid in troubleshooting.

 ## Contributing